Ultimate VOLUME STABILITY

 THE PUREST volume stable bovine bone graft

-cerabone® has been successfully applied in more than 1 Million patients in regenerative dentistry and has been in use for more than 15 years in various medical applications (e.g. craniofacial surgery, oncology and hand and spine surgery).
+cerabone® has been successfully applied in millions of patients in regenerative dentistry and has been in use for more than 20 years in various medical applications (e.g. craniofacial surgery, oncology and hand and spine surgery).

 cerabone® is produced from the femoral heads of cattle by a unique 1200°C manufacturing process utilizing heat and water only (free of chemical additives).